Unmanned Aerial Vehicle Research

 equipped with thermal, near-infrared, and color cameras.
 Students will design the experiments, fly the

-Work period: Students will be team members for the period from approximately June 7, 2021, to September 15, 2021, with some final analysis and writing through December.
-Start time is flexible, based on the end of the spring term for each institution.
-The 10-week summer research will conclude August 13, 2021.
-The UAV team members will present their results at the Annual Wisconsin Space Conference to be held at Milwaukee School of Engineering in Milwaukee, WI in August 2021 and submit a paper to the Proceedings of the Wisconsin Space Conference by September 15, 2021.
+Work period: Students selected for the program will be offered the opportunity to take an FAA Section 107 preparatory course prior to the formal summer research program.
+If the student successfully passes the exam, the preparatory course and exam fee will be covered by the program.
+The in-person, team portion of the program begins on approximately June 13, 2022, to August 19, 2022, but the start time is flexible, based on the end of the spring term for each institution.
+The 10-week summer research will conclude on August 19, 2021, with some final analysis and writing through December.
+The UAV team members will present their results at the Annual Wisconsin Space Conference in August 2022 and submit a paper to the Proceedings of the Wisconsin Space Conference by September 15, 2022.

 - Register on the WSGC website (https://spacegrant.carthage.edu/forms/account/login).
 Applicants will be prompted to update personal information annually.